-Light Emitting Diodes (LEDs) have quickly become the preferred technology used to safely and accurately present artwork.
-From infrared and UV safety, cost savings, and energy efficiency we're going to take a look at some of the reasons we feel LEDS are the best solution for increasing the enjoyment of your artwork.
+Light Emitting Diodes (LEDs) have quickly become the preferred technology for safely and accurately presenting artwork.
+From infrared and UV safety, cost savings, and energy efficiency, we're going to take a look at some of the reasons LEDS are the best solution for the enjoyment of your artwork.

-After you've made an investment in a piece of artwork (painting, picture, tapestry, etc.) you'll want to ensure it’s properly displayed.
+Once you've made an investment in a piece of artwork (painting, picture, tapestry, etc.), you'll want to ensure it is properly displayed.
 It's not uncommon for us to receive calls from customers disappointed with the presentation of the artwork in their home relative to what they had experienced in the gallery.
 The difference is all in the lighting and LEDs are the perfect companion to this presentation.

 One of the principal benefits of LEDs for lighting artwork is their safety relative to legacy light sources.
-LEDs transmit 80% less heat than halogen bulbs, offer greater safety from UV rays which can oxidize pigments and cause other forms of damage to delicate silks, tapestries, antique pictures, and of course, paintings.
+LEDs transmit 80% less heat than halogen bulbs and offer greater safety from UV rays that can oxidize pigments and cause other forms of damage to delicate works such as silks, tapestries, antique pictures, and of course, paintings.

 Pictured below is a painting with pigments beginning to break down and fade from exposure to heat and UV light.
 Notice the lack of saturation and overly warm shift of the pigments?

 Another benefit of using LEDs is the small form factor of the diodes relative to legacy bulbs.
 This allows us to manufacture smaller fixtures and create a more discreet presentation of your artwork when compared to traditional light sources.
-This allows your artwork and not the fixture to remain the center of attention.
-Halogen, fluorescent, or incandescent bulbs, are much larger and thus require much larger fixtures to accommodate them.
+This lets your artwork remain the center of attention, not the fixture.
+Halogen, fluorescent, or incandescent bulbs are much larger and thus require much larger fixtures to accommodate them.

-A notable example of the company design possible with LEDs is the 1 light Rechargeable Micros Series, the smallest art light in the world.
-The compact design of the fixture allows for coverage on artwork up to 24" wide and 30" tall, while having an 1/2" diameter and only weighing 11 oz with batteries included.
-The Plug-in Micro Series fixture is similar to the Rechargeable Micro Series light in size but is lighter than the Rechargeable Micro Series at only 4 oz, comes with a remote control, and has greater light intensity.
+A notable example of the small-scale design possible with LEDs is the 1 Light Rechargeable Micro Series, the smallest art light in the world.
+The compact design of the fixture allows for coverage on artwork up to 24" wide and 30" tall, while boasting a 1/2" diameter and only weighing 11 oz – including the batteries!
+The Plug-in Micro Series fixture is similar to the Rechargeable Micro Series light in size but is lighter in weight at only 4 oz, comes with a remote control, and has greater light intensity due to the plug-in power source.
 Designs like this simply were not possible prior to the prevalence of LEDs.

 Another important consideration in the use of LEDs to illuminate artwork is the quality of light offered.
 The Color Rendition Index is a numerical measure of a light's ability to display all colors as they would under natural sunlight (a maximum of 100).
 Lower CRI (below 90) lighting provides muted or dull representation of color, most apparent in the orange and red wavelengths of visible light.
 Put another way, CRI is a measure of a light's ability to display colors accurately and vividly.
-A high CRI value (90+) will provide for vibrant, and crisp colors across the full visible spectrum.
-Your artwork deserves to be on display.
+A high CRI value (90+) will provide for vibrant and crisp colors across the full visible spectrum.
+Your artwork deserves to be seen as intended.
 All of our lights feature 93 – 95+ CRI values.
-You can delve deeper into the definition and importance of CRI on our site here:

-While traditional bulbs emit light in 360˚, LEDs, by design emit their light directionally; most often at 120˚ prior to the application of optical systems.
+While traditional bulbs emit light in 360˚, LEDs emit their light directionally by design - most often at 120˚ prior to the application of optical systems.
 This helps further reduce energy consumption as less light is wasted or trapped within reflectors and diffusers.
-These systems can result in losses of nearly half the generated light from traditional bulbs relative to the 90%+ efficiencies of LED optical systems.
+Legacy systems may experience losses of nearly half the generated light from traditional bulbs which pales in comparison to the 90%+ efficiencies of LED optical systems.

-The expense to light a cherished piece of artwork will also be a consideration.
+The expense to light a cherished piece of artwork will also be a consideration when choosing art lighting.
 LEDs were once more expensive than legacy light sources, but pricing for quality LEDs have dropped significantly since their mainstream adoption.
 The benefit of lower electrical bills and a lesser need to replace LEDs are the other cost benefits.

 The following chart outlines the typical lifespans of various lighting technologies.
 Typically, the important parts of a light bulb, such as the filament, weaken and fail over time, which eventually causes the bulb to burn out and fail completely.
 LEDs do not "burn out" like legacy bulbs; instead, the amount of light they produce decreases gradually over time in what is called "lumen depreciation."
 Their runtimes are instead measured based on their available light output over time.
 These are evaluated under the various L70 & IES LM-80 standards.

-In addition to the lifetime cost savings offered by LEDs they appeal to environmental concerns beyond their energy efficiency.
-The manufacture of the diodes creates a negligible carbon footprint and they offer no toxic emissions as LEDs are mercury free versus CFL’s incandescent, halogen and fluorescent bulbs.
+In addition to the lifetime cost savings offered by LEDs, they appeal to environmental concerns beyond their energy efficiency.
+The manufacture of the diodes creates a negligible carbon footprint in addition to offering no toxic emissions as LEDs are mercury free versus CFLs, incandescent, halogen and fluorescent bulbs.

-LEDs are also an exceptionally durable and reliable form of lighting – they can operate safely in colder temperatures and can withstand more impact and vibration than other light bulbs because they have no filaments or other fragile parts.
-Now we certainly hope your artwork is not exposed to these conditions, but it is related to our discussion of LEDs.
+LEDs are also an exceptionally durable and reliable form of lighting – they can operate safely in colder temperatures and can withstand more impact and vibration than legacy light bulbs due to the lack of filaments or other fragile parts.
+We certainly hope your artwork is not exposed to these conditions, but should your light be transported through less than favorable conditions, you'll be much less prone to damage along the way.
 For this reason, LEDs are often referred to as solid state lighting systems.